mohitpai/journey-optimizer.en/help/using/web/create-web.md

     ![](assets/web-campaign-properties.png)

+1. To assign custom or core data usage labels to the web campaign, select the **[!UICONTROL Manage access]** button on top of the screen.
+[Learn more on Object Level Access Control (OLAC)](../administration/object-based-access.md)

-1. Select **[!UICONTROL Content experiment]** to test content treatments with parts of the audience, in order to determine which treatment performs best with respect to a specific metric.
+1. You can select **[!UICONTROL Content experiment]** to test content treatments with parts of the audience, in order to determine which treatment performs best with respect to a specific metric.
 [Learn more](../campaigns/content-experiment.md)

     >[!AVAILABILITY]
     >
     >The **Content Experiment** feature is currently only available for a set of organizations (Limited Availability).
 For more information, contact your Adobe representative.

-1. To assign custom or core data usage labels to the web campaign, select the **[!UICONTROL Manage access]** button on top of the screen.
-[Learn more on Object Level Access Control (OLAC)](../administration/object-based-access.md)

 1. From the **[!UICONTROL Action]** tab of the campaign, select **[!UICONTROL Edit content]** to start authoring your web campaign.
 [Learn more](author-web.md)